Panasonic GH5 versus Nikon D7500

 - More modern: Was introduced somewhat (3 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the D7500 comes out slightly ahead of the GH5 (10 : 9 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the number of relative strengths (bullet points above) is taken as a guide, the D7500 comes out slightly ahead of the GH5 (10 : 9 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 |Panasonic GH5 (⇒ rgt)||HiRec||85/100 Gold||4.5/5||5/5||5/5||2017||1,999||latest||check|